aehrc/onto-atomio-cloak/README.md

 2. Next, head to postman and open up our environments and collection.
 Set the values in the postman environments with your client secrets.

-3. Get a token for the atomio collection
+3. Get a token for the atomio collection.

+:warning: Note, you will need to be using the atomio environment for this step until step 8.

 4. Send the get feeds request - note that we have no feeds.